 - A larger percentage of full-time equivalent local workers employed in Education and Training (9.2% compared to 5.5%)

-The number of local workers in the full-time equivalent work in the City of Albany increased by 841 between 2010/11 and 2018/19.
+The number of full-time equivalent local workers in the City of Albany increased by increased by 841 between 2010/11 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2010/11 and 2018/19 in the City of Albany were for those employed in: